 Prevention and Treatment of Newcastle disease

 Firstly, I need to tell you this truth.
-There is no poultry drug to treat Newcastle disease but I would share with you effective management practices to control and prevent Newcastle disease either in commercial poultry farm or in an organic poultry farm.
+There is no poultry drug to treat Newcastle disease, this disease can only be prevented through administering the Newcastle disease vaccine, called Lasota vaccine.
+In addition, I would share with you effective management practices to control and prevent Newcastle disease.

 Happy farming!